pang-yy/CTFs/picoCTF/Pwn/format-string/format-string-1.md

 A weird thing to note is that some parts of the flag is missing, such as `CTF{`.
 This is because the program is 64-bit not 32-bit.

-So, we need to use `%lx` instead because `%x` will only read 4 bytes.
+So, we need to use `%lx` instead because `%x` will only print out first 4 bytes.

 ![](./img/f1_lx.png)